tholeg1/megapirateng/README.txt

 === MPNG History ===
+--- 2.9 R6
+Changed motor mapping for Tri.
+Now Motors connected to D2,D3,D5 and servo to D7 Fixed some bugs in PPM Decoder (spikes in channel readings) Added Jitter and Average filter to PPM SUM decoder
+Set 20Hz LPF for MPU6050 by default

 --- 2.8 R4
 FAILSAFE support for receivers without it (Trigger on signal lost (When receiver stops to send signal to the board)